bhnord/activities/README.md

 Friday May 9th we’re kicking off Porchfest weekend by getting sweaty on the dance floor.
 <a href="https://www.firstcrushboston.com/events/p/skin-contact" target="_blank">info link</a>

-### 20's & 30's ICE CREAM CRAWL/SOCIAL (Harvard-Union Sq.)

-**05/09 06:00PM - 05/09 11:00PM @ Lizzy Ice Cream**
-Hi, my name is Tal and I run the Make Friends After College group on Facebook.
-<a href="https://" target="_blank">info link</a>

 ### Breadmaking Class at Castle Island Brewing

 **05/09 07:00PM - 05/09 08:30PM @ Castle Island Brewing - South Boston**
 At the end of the Brewer's day, we will use the brewery's fresh, spent grain and work it into a beautiful artisan bread.
 <a href="https://eventvesta.com/events/96653/t/tickets" target="_blank">info link</a>

-### PAX East 2025

-**05/08 12:00PM - 05/11 06:30PM @ Boston Convention & Exhibition Center**
-PAX East is a celebration of gaming and gaming culture featuring thought-provoking panels, a massive expo hall filled with the best publishers and studios, new game demos, musical performances, tournaments, and a community experience unlike any other.
-<a href="http://east.paxsite.com/" target="_blank">info link</a>

 ### Let's Go to the Casino!
 Mystique into MEMOIRE!
 FREE!